jmsoper/cards/README.md

 # cards

-Can I make solitaire in javascript without canvas??
-MAYBE

-Is it a good idea?? no.
+The goal is to make a cardgame with vanilla javascript.